Interacao-Humano-Computador/2022.1-PMDF/docs/nivel1/planejamento_analise_tarefas.md

-# Planejamento da Análise de Tarefas
+# Planejamento do Relato da Análise de Tarefas

 ## 1. Introdução